 There are several ways for employers to meet their responsibilities and fulfil their duty of care towards their employees.
 These could include:

-Creating a culture that champions good mental health: by fostering a caring and supportive working environment, where your staff feel able to be open and honest about how they are feeling without fear of reprisals, this can help to keep work-related stress in check.
+- Creating a culture that champions good mental health: by fostering a caring and supportive working environment, where your staff feel able to be open and honest about how they are feeling without fear of reprisals, this can help to keep work-related stress in check.
+Talking to your employees and understanding how to identify the signs of stress enables you to prevent and reduce stress in your workplace.Nurture an open culture by making sure managers are provided with the skills and confidence they need to have sensitive conversations with employees.
+This may involve some signposting to other services the organisation provides, such as Employee Assistance Programmes or outside specialist providers.

 Supporting employee mental health needn’t be expensive for an employer, where there are various cost-effective ways in which you can provide your employees with a safe and stress-free working environment – starting with a caring and supportive approach to stress.